24 Frames Factory: Short Film Contest

 Vishnu Manchu started a Short Film Contest launched by his premier production house 24 Frames Factory.
-The intention of this contest to bring out fresh talent and ideas.
-The award-winning entry will won a prize money of ₹ 100000 and give an opportunity to direct a film for 24 Frames Factory.

-The jury members of this short film contest are Well-known Telugu filmmakers such as Ram Gopal Varma, Deva Katta, B.V.S.Ravi, Dasarath and writer duo Kona Venkat and Gopimohan.
+The jury members of this short film contest are Telugu filmmakers such as Ram Gopal Varma, Deva Katta, B.V.S.Ravi, Dasarath and writer duo Kona Venkat and Gopimohan.
 The duration of the competing short film should be three minutes.

 The short film contest will be an annual affair, and the winners of the inaugural annual contest will be announced every year on actor-producer Mohan Babu's birthday 19 March.